JackBlakeston/timecode-fixer/README.md

 ## Requisites

--Download this repo
+- Download this repo
--Install Node
+- Install Node

 # How to convert files

--Import your file in this folder
+- Import your file in this folder
--Open terminal in this folder
+- Open terminal in this folder
--Type in terminal: node sub-converter.js fileName.txt <fileName is the name of your txt file>
+- Type in terminal: node sub-converter.js fileName.txt <fileName is the name of your txt file>